corytu/R-Language-Exhibition/README.md

 * <a href="http://stackoverflow.com/questions/34889766/what-is-the-width-argument-in-position-dodge">What is the width argument in position_dodge?</a><br>
 Decent explanation and demonstration of mechanisms of `ggplot2::position_dodge`.
 * [Share a legend between multiple plots using grid.arrange](https://github.com/tidyverse/ggplot2/wiki/Share-a-legend-between-two-ggplot2-graphs)<br>
 Using `grid` to place the plots and the legends in an arbitrary layout.
+I also modified this function to allow shared axes titles and to specify only ncol or nrow.
+The modified scripts is in the master branch.

 ### Functions for general R programming
 * __All arguments after an ellipsis must have default values__<br>